Financial-Times/engineering-progression/site/pages/docs-api.md

 <pre><code class="o-syntax-highlight--js">{

 	// The indenfier for the level.
-This will be one of "junior-to-mid",
+This will be one of "engineer",
 	// "mid-to-senior1", "senior1-to-senior2", "senior2-to-principal"
 	"id": String,